 NEW: The Louvre has entered a 4 year partnership with various US museums to display American Arts.

-The Louver also houses temporary exhibitions throughout the year at extra cost.
+The Louvre also houses temporary exhibitions throughout the year at an extra cost.

-Please note during high season from April to September there will not be any free admission to the museum.
+Please note that during high season from April to September, there will not be any free admission to the museum.